• Skip to primary navigation

 • Check to see if the jackfruit is cooked.
 Take two forks and pull the jackfruit apart.
 It should shred easily, it’s doesn’t, it’s not quite done.
 Simmer it for another 15-30 minutes if it’s not quite ready.
 Check it after the first 15 minutes, if it pulls apart easily, take it off the heat.

-• Season with 1 tsp of salt, stir well and serve with rice.
+• Season with 1 teaspoon of salt, stir well and serve with rice.

 Notes